FYI: This post has been updated with 2023 details!

 9. Network.
 This whole cook off thing is full of business men and women from all different industries.
 You’ll be surprised who you’ll meet — you might be in line at the bar with a CEO or at least an SVP of a company you wanna work with/at.

-10. Bring a koozie and bundle up.
-It’s a cold one this year!
-Stay warm!
+10. Bring a koozie and dress accordingly.
+It’s a warm and cloudy one this year!